-At the end of the day, a long term disability claim is governed by a contract.
+At the end of the day, a long-term disability claim is governed by a contract.
 You, perhaps through your employer, but with an insurance company, have an agreement where if you’re unable to work they’re to pay you benefits under the disability plan.
-Most people, when they’re given this type of benefit through their employer, they receive what’s called a summary plan description, which is a booklet or a short three to four pages of summary of your benefits.
+Most people, when they’re given this type of benefit through their employer, they receive what’s called a summary plan description, which is a booklet or a short three to four-page summary of your benefits.
 Now, this is not your actual policy or plan.
 This is just a summary of the types of benefits that you’re entitled to.
-If you’re going to make a claim for long term disability benefits, then you want that full policy.
+If you’re going to make a claim for long-term disability benefits, then you want that full policy.

 Summary Plan Description v.
 Policy

 When you purchase new car insurance, typically, the first thing that they’ll send you is a summary of coverage often called a declaration page or a one to two-page letter that summarizes the types of coverages that you have.
 Typically you are also given a thicker booklet that comes in the mail and might be 30, 40, or 50 pages long, and most of us just file it away.
 That’s your actual policy that details the entire contract.

 The same thing occurs in a long term disability claim.
 Underlying the summary is the actual plan or policy, and I can tell you that in most instances in a long term disability case, that policy is between 20 and 50, maybe even 100 pages long.
 It sets out what your rights are under the policy, it spells out the benefits that you’re entitled to, but perhaps most importantly, it also shows what your burden of proof is and what you have to show in order to get your benefits.
 That’s why it’s extremely important for you to get a copy of this.
 Most of our clients don’t have a copy of the policy when they call us.